vdaubry/vdaubry.github.io/_posts/2015-02-23-SEO-for-rails.markdown

 {% endhighlight %}

 If your sitemap is more complex (thousands of pages for example) you can use the [sitemap_generator](https://github.com/kjvarga/sitemap_generator) gem.
-You'll get some nice features out of the box : slice your sitemap by 50.000 links, and gzip them.
+You'll get some nice features out of the box : slice your sitemap by 50.000 links, gzip them, and create the [sitemap index](https://support.google.com/webmasters/answer/75712?hl=en).
 You can also upload it to S3

 Follow the readme, but here is a sample so you can compare :